Southern Hockey League (1973–1977): 1975-76 season

 The five existing teams returned for the 1975–76 Southern Hockey League season, joined by a sixth expansion team from Norfolk, Virginia.
 The Tidewater Sharks joined the league owned by Virginia politician Dick Davis, playing at the Norfolk Scope.
 The six teams played a complete schedule of 72 games, with the Charlotte Checkers repeating as regular season and playoff champions.
+The Checkers' owners pulled out despite winning the title, but local car dealer Gar Laux stepped in to take over the team.